liangfflia/rbac/README.md

     <path to your composer> install

-Create DB for your auth module.
-Paste credentials into phinx.yml (it was generated when you ran composer install command) and run:
+Create DB for your auth module and run:

     php vendor/bin/phinx init .

+Paste credentials into phinx.yml (it was generated when you ran previous command)

     php vendor/bin/phinx migrate

 This command should create table structure in your database.